elanatframework/Code_behind/doc/performance_test_asp_dot_net_core_mvc_and_razor_pages_vs_code_behind_framework_version_2.2.md

-## Performance Test, ASP.NET Core MVC and Razor Pages vs CodeBehind Framework
+## Performance test, ASP.NET Core MVC and Razor Pages vs CodeBehind Framework

 In this article, we want to test the performance of the CodeBehind Framework with the default frameworks of Razor Pages and ASP.NET Core MVC.